1: Learn how to sell.

 # 20 Putting others first is vitally important.

 When you help others get what they want you will get what you want.
 This business is about lifting others up.
 You can’t become successful in network marketing unless you help other people become successful.
 Take your eyes off yourself and help others succeed.
+That’s the only way to make it to the top.

 # 21 Approach – Present – Follow-up – Serve.